CSS-Windows/WindowsDiag/ALL/TSS/ReadMe.md

 ## DISCLAIMER:
-` TSS is a collection of cmd/powershell scripts that mainly utilize the built-in Windows OS logging mechanisms or other Microsoft tools (like process monitor, procdump, ...) to collect static (like event logs, registry outputs, configuration outputs and similar) or dynamic repro logs (like network traces, user/kernel mode memory dumps, perfmon logs, Process monitor logs, ETL traces from various Windows OS components and similar) to troubleshoot various Windows OS or other Microsoft product related problems dispatched to Microsoft Support.
+` TSS is a collection of cmd/powershell scripts that mainly utilize the built-in Windows OS logging mechanisms or other Microsoft tools (like Process Monitor, procdump, ...) to collect static (like event logs, registry outputs, configuration outputs and similar) or dynamic repro logs (like network traces, user/kernel mode memory dumps, Perfmon logs, Process Monitor logs, ETL traces from various Windows OS components and similar) to troubleshoot various Windows OS or other Microsoft product related problems dispatched to Microsoft Support.
 TSS has been developed and maintained by Microsoft Support Platform Escalation Team.
 For more details on TSS please visit https://aka.ms/TssTools `

 # TSS
 TSS Windows CMD based universal TroubleShooting Script toolset v`2020.08.25.1`

 ## TSS and TSS ttt toolset

-To download the zip **tss_tools.zip**. (just click on the .zip file and then on **[Download]**)
+To download the zip **tss_tools.zip**. (just click on the .zip file and then on **[Download]**) or run https://aka.ms/getTSS

 If you need a package including the TTT/TTD/iDNA time travel tracing for a specific support case, please ask your Support Engineer for custom zip **tss_tools_ttt.zip** (redistribution of TTT is not allowed).